Jillian2003/Notes-App/README.md

 ## Usage:
 1.  cd path/to/Notes-DB_Project

+2. Go into the virtural environment :
+   ./source/bin/myenv

-2. Run the application:
+4. Run the application:
-$flask app.py
+(myenv) $flask app.py

 3. Open your web browser and navigate to (http://localhost:5000).